markcerqueira/chuckpad-social/README.md

 * Run `bundle exec rake db:migrate` to run all migrations on the database.
 * Run the service locally: `bundle exec rerun 'rackup -p 9292'`.
 * Locally visit [localhost:9292](http://localhost:9292/).
 If you see connection errors when you visit this page, you need to lanuch the Postgres app!
 As files are changed the rerun gem will automatically reload the app.
-* If you need to reset database on Heroku: `heroku pg:reset DATABASE --app chuckpad-social` and then `heroku run rake db:migrate --app chuckpad-social`.
+* If you need to reset database on Heroku: `heroku pg:reset DATABASE --app chuckpad-social --confirm chuckpad-social` and then `heroku run rake db:migrate --app chuckpad-social`.
 If you need to reset the database locally, run `psql` and then `DROP DATABASE chuckpad-social;`.

 ### Contribute
 Improvements are appreciated and always welcome!
 If you'd like to work on features on the roadmap, feel free to view our [project task page on Asana][5].
 You'll need to log into your Asana account.